nbarikipoulos/poppy-robot-core/README.md

 where the connect property handles the connection settings (full description is available [here](./doc/api.md#module_poppy-robot-core..ConnectionSettings)),

-Please refer to the module [API](#api) for further details or, in a easiest way, users can use the [poppy-robot-cli module][cli-link] which provides a set of tools for such purpose (flags automatically appended to the node command line of through a rc file).
+Refer to the module [API](#api) for further details or, in a easiest way, users can use the [poppy-robot-cli module][cli-link] that provides a set of additional functionalities for such purpose (flags automatically appended to the node command line or serialized in a config file).

 ## Write Scripts